SharathBabu24/Mars/README.md

 Now seeing the uses of it , I understand why open source softwares and small developers use it so much.
 When I tried to push my changes into the repo,it asked for my login details and it didn't work.
 I got struct there for a long time, only to know that GitHub and made PAT(Personal Access Token) only through which it can be done.
 Apart from this hiccup everything went smooth.
-Clone, add, commit, push was all done with ease
+Clone, add, commit, push was all done with ease Also have planned to create and maintain a personal repo to store all my projects.

 ## THANK YOU
 ### This was one insane week with 2 assignments, 2 project, 1 presentation and the Task :)